Community awards for long-standing advocates

 “The crux of it is we all get older, but it’s worse when you’re disabled.”

-The 69 year old Hamilton resident was born with scoliosis – or curvature of the spine – although John’s never let his disability slow him down.
+The Hamilton resident was born in 1947 with scoliosis – or curvature of the spine.
+John has never let his disability slow him down.
 But, he admits, as he gets older his disability is having a bigger impact on daily life.

 “In my case, my curvature of the spine is getting worse; therefore my breathing is getting worse; therefore I get tireder [sic] easily.
 I fatigue easily and I’ve developed glaucoma…and that’s just gradually getting worse.”